back to top

 Measuring the airspeed

 The airplane’s speed in relation to air is one of the most important parameters, because airplane’s stability depends on it.
-The air enters by a pitot tube and has a chamber which does not receive air flux and with static pressure.
+The air enters through a pitot tube and has a chamber that does not receive air flux, and with static pressure.

-The speed is measured by difference of pressure between air chambers.
-When the aircraft is stopped, the chamber pressure which receives the air flux is equal to static pressure.
-When the aircraft flies, the difference pressure transducer moves mechanisms which turn the pointer, as shown in this video.
+The speed is measured by difference in pressure between air chambers.
+When the aircraft is stopped, the chamber pressure that receives the air flux is equal to the static pressure.
+When the aircraft flies, the difference pressure transducer moves mechanisms that turn the pointer, as shown in this video.

 This sensor stays in the front part of airplanes.